Sieep-Coding/sieep-coding.github.io/src/pages/posts/Why-I-Let-GitHub-Actions-Maintain-My-GitHub-Profile-README.md

 # Why I Automated My [GitHub Profile README](https://github.com/Sieep-Coding)

-Your GitHub profile README is supposed to represent *what you are working on now*.
+Your GitHub profile README is supposed to show people what you are working on right now.

-In practice, most profile READMEs represent what someone cared about **six months ago**.
+In practice, it shows what you cared about six months ago.

-Pinned projects go stale.
-Blog links drift.
-“Latest work” sections quietly rot.
-Not because engineers are careless—but because manual updates do not scale against real work.
+You're shipping code, writing posts, moving fast.
+Updating a README is always the lowest priority thing on the list.

 I hit that wall.

-I write consistently.
-I ship consistently.
-But my GitHub profile only changed when I remembered to update it.
-That meant the most visible page of my professional identity was always slightly wrong.
+But my profile only changed when I remembered to touch it.
+The most visible page of my professional identity was always a little bit wrong.

 So I stopped treating it like documentation and started treating it like **output**.

 ---

-## The Real Problem: Manual Updates Don’t Fail Loudly
+## The Real Problem: Manual Updates Don't Fail Loudly

-Nothing breaks when your README is outdated.
+Nothing breaks when your README goes stale.

-- There are no tests.
+There are no tests.
+No alerts.
+No CI failures.
+It just quietly becomes wrong, and nobody tells you.
-- No alerts.
-- No CI failures.

-That is exactly why the problem persists.

 | Manual README Maintenance | Result               |
 | ------------------------- | -------------------- |